Three Defenses for Criminal Liability in Government Contractor Fraud Civil or Criminal Cases

 Government contracting criminal cases can be very complex because they are not the traditional cases that are commonly seen.
 Many of the rights granted to government contractors stem from the United States Constitution.

 Congress writes the criminal codes and the codes involving the process when government contractors lose their property rights to a government contract.
-There is a substantial amount of room for mistakes and many government contractors can end up convicted on the criminal aspects.
+There is a substantial amount of room for mistakes, and many government contractors can end up being convicted of criminal acts.

 What is Mens Rea?